 - Have sizable equity in a small business or other assets

 - Owe a lot of taxes that can’t be discharged in bankruptcy

 - Have filed for Chapter 7 bankruptcy within the past eight years

-A Chapter 13 bankruptcy is a much more involved process than a Chapter 7 filing and demands the expertise and strategic abilities of a well-experienced bankruptcy lawyer.
+A Chapter 13 bankruptcy is a much more involved process than a Chapter 7 filing, and demands the expertise and strategic abilities of an experienced bankruptcy lawyer.
 The right lawyer can save you thousands of dollars and is an investment well worth any expense incurred.
 Legal fees charged through a Chapter 13 bankruptcy filing can be paid back over time like the debts included in the filing.

 The following answers to commonly asked questions will clarify some of your confusion about Chapter 13 bankruptcy in Colorado.

 How do I know if I qualify to file for Chapter 13 bankruptcy?